-Screw "B" is used to adjust over-travel.
-Over-travel is described as the amount of rearward trigger movement after the trigger releases the striker.
+Screw "B" is used to adjust overtravel.
+Overtravel is described as the amount of rearward trigger movement after the trigger releases the striker.

-The Fire HawkTM triggers are factory set to an optimal pull.
+T/C In-line muzzleloader triggers are factory set to an optimal pull.
 Physical alteration of the trigger, or adjustments other than those described above with Screw "A" and Screw "B" may lead to a situation where a dangerously light trigger pull results.
-A TRIGGER PULL THAT IS TOO LIGHT CAN CAUSE PREMATURE FIRING WHICH MAY LEAD TO INJURY AND/OR DEATH TO THE SHOOTER OR BYSTANDERS AND DAMAGE TO PROPERTY.
+A TRIGGER PULL THAT IS TOO LIGHT CAN CAUSE PREMATURE FIRING WHICH MAY LEAD TO INJURY AND/OR DEATH TO THE SHOOTER OR BY-STANDERS AND DAMAGE TO PROPERTY.

-Trigger Adjustment for Sear Engagement (Screw "A" in diagram on page 29)
+Trigger Adjustment for Sear Engagement (Screw "A" in diagram, page 24) → ▲ WARNING ←